hoangduytran/blender-manual/manual/grease_pencil/modifiers/deform/hook.rst

 Object
    The name of the object to hook points to.

-Vertex Group
-   Restricts the effect only to a vertex group.

 Strength
    Adjust this hooks influence on the stroke points, were (0.0 to 1.0) (no change to fully follow the hook).